lludwig/utm-tracker/README.md

   <input type="submit" value="Subscribe" name="subscribe">
 </form>
 ```

+This information is added automatically to the HTML form and no additional coding is needed.

 When someone submits the form, all the extra information is also sent along with the email address.